28 Study Abroad Programs in South Korea

 Explore the beautiful country of South Korea with International Studies Abroad.
-Students may choose from a variety of English-taught undergraduate programs including Marketing, Interior Design, and Film.
+Students may choose from a variety of courses taught in English alongside local students in the areas of Engineering, Business, Sciences, History, Fashion, Film and more.
 They will attend Seoul's Konkuk University, one of the country's top private educational institutions.

 University Studies Abroad Consortium offers study programs in one of the top rated academic institutions in South Korea.
 Hosted by Yonsei University, ranked among the Top 200 World Universities, the program ensures that students get high-quality academic training.
 They also offer activities that let students engage in South Korea’s colorful culture.